nirajvnec/testLTC/README.md

+Setup and Authentication Guidelines for Accessing CS Web Applications on UBS Workspace VDI

 - **Testing Setup**: Guidelines are in place for accessing PKI and Kerberos-authenticated CS web applications within UBS Workspace VDIs on Azure or Standard environments (Windows 10/11).

 - **PKI Requirement**: Ensure a CS User Certificate is installed and available in the UBS Workspace to authenticate securely.